UJAMAA FOUNDATION

 And so setting up the Ujamaa Children's Trust to support the Ujamaa Children's Home is the good thing I do.
 I want to be part of these children's journey, I want to offer them love and support, because in supporting the Ujamaa Children's Home we are supporting raising children who will have an education, expectations, and an ability to see the good in the world."

-Imy Fisher, Founder, Ujamaa Children's Trust
+Imy Fisher, Ujamaa Children's Trust Founder

 The One By One Foundation (Australia)